SimulationEverywhere-Models/Cadmium-Cell-DEVS-Modified-Hoya-Model/README.md

 - *over_capacity_modifier* (decimal)
 	- The mortality increase that is applied when the hospitals don't have enough space to handle the infected population.

-### Quarantines
-- *phase_penalties* (array of arrays of decimals)
-	- Each array represents a phase, and the decimal values within those arrays represent the impact of that particular phase of the quarantine on the corresponding age group.
-- *phase_durations* (array of integers)
-	- How long each corresponding phase lasts.
-- *disobedience* (array of decimals)
-	- The amount of people in each age group that disobey the quarantine rules.

 ### Masks
 - *mask_use* (array of decimals)
 	- The amount of people in each age group that use masks.